potassco/pddl-instances/ipc-2000/domains/blocks-strips-typed/README.md

 The domain description and instances were taken from track 1 with typing information.

-The version of the *blocks* problem without typing information was omitted.
-Track 2 of the *blocks* problem was omitted because the instances were identical to the ones in track 1.

-The instances starting from `instance-36.pddl` were not officially part of the competition but provided additionally.
+The instances starting from instance 36 were not officially part of the competition but provided additionally.

 ## Original File Names